To report a crime or emergency,

 An Annual Crime Report is prepared by the Protective Services Department and is published electronically as part of the Protective Services webpage.
 The webpage contains the following information: Crime Awareness and Campus Security; Services Provided; Campus Watch Hotline; Daily Crime Log; Access Control and I. D. Badges; Campus Crime Statistics; Medical Emergencies; Sexual Assault; Drugs and Alcohol On Campus; Security Tips; If You Should Become A Victim; How To Describe A Criminal; Key Phone Numbers and E-Mail Addresses; Emergency Contact Points; Career Opportunities; Danforth Campus Police link; and U.S. Department of Education webpage link.

 All or part of the data may be downloaded and printed.
-Hard copy printouts of selected information from the wWebpage or the entire document may be obtained by contacting Protective Services at 314-362-4357.
+Hard copy printouts of selected information from the webpage or the entire document may be obtained by contacting Protective Services at 314-362-4357.
 Applicants for employment may request the aforementioned printout information from the Human Resources Department.
 Applicants may also make a request in person, by telephone or in writing to:

 Protective Services Department